Regulate – Nachhaltiges Management von Grundwasser in Europa

 Die Gruppe wird von den folgenden Praktikant*innen und Forschungsassistent*innen unterstützt.

-Sarah is currently studying environmental sciences as part of the master’s program at Goethe-University Frankfurt mainly focusing on biology/ecology and social-ecology.
+Sarah is currently studying environmental sciences as part of the master’s program at Goethe-University Frankfurt mainly focusing on ecology and social-ecology.
 Within her focal areas, she specialized on environmental toxicology and environmental analytics in aquatic ecosystems.
 Sarah received her B.Sc. from Karl-Ruprecht University Heidelberg where she studied biosciences.
 Her focus was particularly on molecular biology, immunology, and ecology.